klaytonkowalski/example-interpreter/README.md

-# example-go-interpreter
+# Go Interpreter

-Example of an scripting language interpreter written in Go.
+Example of a scripting language interpreter written in Go.